 Digital picture/sound quality (better, for most people)

-What I said about inferior digital picture quality is undoubtedly true, but that`s only if you had good analogue signals.
+What I said about inferior digital picture quality (over an analogue signal) is undoubtedly true, but that`s only if you had good analogue signals.
 Unfortunately, many people did not have good analogue signals because they either live in a "fringe" area or they have a poor quality aerial installation.
 If your signal is of sufficient quality to reliably drive a digital box there are a lot of people who have got a greatly improved picture, digital is particularly effective at eliminating ghosting, provided the signal stays at the top of the "cliff edge", see graphic.

 There are more programme channels available and the chances are you`ll like at least one of them.
 Most STB`s have basic "interactive" functions on "the red button" which could be really useful, for instance by giving you a choice of which sport at the Olympics you want to watch.
 Unfortunately at last Olympics the choices seemed to be Synchronised Team Pursuit Fencing or Rhythmic Freestyle Sandcastle Building rather than the swimming that I actually wanted.
 Consequently I was even more frustrated than I was before !
 Let`s give it the benefit of the doubt though, it`s potentially a worthwhile feature.